zairlaka/rails_blog/README.md

 >   -  💡 what we should do when that user has posts should we soft delete that user or what

 > - ⚠️ a simple user can access /admins/all_users
->    - 💡 will be fixed when we implemented cancancan
+>    - 💡 will be fixed when we implement cancancan

+> - ⚠️ self following should not allowed (fixed ✅)

 > Add your suggestions or comments like this